HokieGeek/gonexus-private/README.md

 # gonexus-private

-Provides a go library for connecting to, and interacting with, the ***private APIs*** of Sonatype Nexus application such as Nexus Repository Manager and Nexus IQ Server.
+Provides a go library for connecting to, and interacting with, the **_private APIs_** of Sonatype Nexus application such as Nexus Repository Manager and Nexus IQ Server.

-Specifically, it wraps around [github.com/sonatype-nexus-community/gonexus](//github.com/sonatype-nexus-community/gonexus) to add functionality using private APIs
+Specifically, it wraps around [github.com/sonatype-nexus-community/gonexus](//github.com/sonatype-nexus-community/gonexus) to add functionality using unsupported private APIs

+:no_entry: WARNING: To be clear, use of Sonatype Nexus private APIs is neither supported nor condoned by Sonatype.

 ## Organization of the library

 The library is broken into two packages.
 One for each application

 ### nexusiq